anadi45/kronos-chat/README.md

 - Vite for build tooling
 - Modern chat interface with real-time streaming
 - Authentication with JWT
-- Integration with Composio for third-party services

 ### Backend (`apps/server`)
 - NestJS framework with TypeScript
 - TypeORM for database operations
 - JWT authentication with Passport
 - PostgreSQL database
-- Composio integration for external tools

 ### Shared Libraries
 - `@kronos/shared-types`: Common interfaces and types